Ricardo-Straub/Dijksra-Visualization/README.md

 # Dijksra-Visualization
-This is a Pathfinding visualization using Dijkstra and A-Start Algorithm.
+This is a Pathfinding visualization using the Dijkstra or A-Star Algorithm.
 Java Swing is used for the visualization.

 **Create Maze:**
 >Creates randomly generated borders